 Frequency is not the only difference.
 The richest analysis of the proportionality of derogations from EU citizenship rights also emerges from the AG Opinions.
-In Bressol, Advocate General Sharpston gave the most lucid analysis of the relationship between direct and indirect nationality discrimination to have appeared in EU case law, followed by a methodical dissection of what the proportionality principle requires when Member States seek to discriminate on the ground of nationality.
-The Opinion invoked the Court’s own requirements as to the evidential burden concluding that “[u]nless the national court is presented with substantially stronger material than has been shown to this Court, the proportionality test cannot in my view be said to be satisfied.”
-AG Sharpston reflected on the particular problems posed by discrimination justifications based on something that has not yet happened, but might: “[w]here discriminatory treatment as a precautionary measure against a perceived future problem is concerned, the proportionality test must be applied with particular vigilance.”
+In Bressol, AG Sharpston gave the most lucid analysis of the relationship between direct and indirect nationality discrimination to have appeared in EU case law, followed by a methodical dissection of what the proportionality principle requires when Member States seek to discriminate on the ground of nationality.
+The Opinion invoked the Court’s own requirements as to the evidential burden concluding that ‘[u]nless the national court is presented with substantially stronger material than has been shown to this Court, the proportionality test cannot in my view be said to be satisfied.’
+AG Sharpston reflected on the particular problems posed by discrimination justifications based on something that has not yet happened, but might: ‘[w]here discriminatory treatment as a precautionary measure against a perceived future problem is concerned, the proportionality test must be applied with particular vigilance.’
 The Court implicitly (and less eloquently) took this on board in its judgment by setting out the steps the referring court would need to take to conduct a “prospective analysis”.

 In Prinz and Seeberger, AG Sharpston again made clear the need to interrogate data presented by Member States which purported to back up their justification for discrimination.
 Germany had provided data on the number of German nationals living outside of Germany to justify its three-year past residence condition attached to funding for studies abroad.
-The AG noted that the figures “obviously say nothing about the existence of an actual or potential risk of an unreasonable financial burden”, adding dryly that it was “doubtful whether all Germans residing elsewhere in the EU, from babes in arms to old-age pensioners, intend to pursue further studies (and in particular outside Germany)”.
-Instead, “a more robust assessment of the likely risk” of an unreasonable financial burden was required.
+The AG noted that the figures ‘obviously say nothing about the existence of an actual or potential risk of an unreasonable financial burden’, adding dryly that it was ‘doubtful whether all Germans residing elsewhere in the EU, from babes in arms to old-age pensioners, intend to pursue further studies (and in particular outside Germany)’.
+Instead, ‘a more robust assessment of the likely risk’ of an unreasonable financial burden was required.

 AG Sharpston has also emphasised the importance of the role of national referring courts in addressing proportionality questions where the question requires case-by-case assessment, using guidance proffered by the CJEU, because by its very nature, an assessment that takes account of individual circumstances requires close acquaintance with the facts.
 This is an approach of law-as-scrupulous-fairness rather than law-as-lists.
-For example, in Sayn-Wittgenstien, a case about an EU citizen’s desire to keep the prefix Fürstin - translated as “Princess” - as part of her name, which clashed with the national objective of scrapping the aristocracy, AG Sharpston recommended a rigorous regard to the facts; the “final decision on proportionality must be for the competent national court — there are, indeed, a number of legal and factual issues that may need to be verified.”
+For example, in Sayn-Wittgenstien, a case about an EU citizen’s desire to keep the prefix Fürstin - translated as “Princess” - as part of her name, which clashed with the national objective of scrapping the aristocracy, AG Sharpston recommended a rigorous regard to the facts; the ‘final decision on proportionality must be for the competent national court — there are, indeed, a number of legal and factual issues that may need to be verified.’
 The Court’s judgment was rather less careful, and provided an example of the Court effectively making its own proportionality judgment for the national court.

-In 2021, Advocate General Saugmandsgaard Øe addressed the right of an economically inactive Union migrant to be affiliated to the host state’s social security health care system, and drew upon the proportionality test in Baumbast, not used in a judgment since 2016, then proceeded to conduct an extremely thorough proportionality analysis, devoting 46 paragraphs to the concept of an “unreasonable burden”, and a further 18 paragraphs to discussing an assessment of individual circumstances and applying the analysis to Regulation 883/2004.
+In 2021, AG Saugmandsgaard Øe addressed the right of an economically inactive Union migrant to be affiliated to the host state’s social security health care system, and drew upon the proportionality test in Baumbast, not used in a judgment since 2016, then proceeded to conduct an extremely thorough proportionality analysis, devoting 46 paragraphs to the concept of an “unreasonable burden”, and a further 18 paragraphs to discussing an assessment of individual circumstances and applying the analysis to Regulation 883/2004.
 After noting the Court’s findings that proportionality assessments were not necessary in Dano/Alimanov cases, the AG went on to find that for situations that do not fall within those cases: